-- Translocation of albatrosses and petrels should be considered as a conservation tool when populations can be enhanced by moving birds back to sites where they have previously occurred as part of an ecological restoration or as part of an assisted colonization of a new site in response to emerging threats at existing colonies. - 2.
-To maximize the likelihood of success careful consideration must go into site selection, site preparation, numbers and characteristics of birds to be moved, chick care at the new site, and post-translocation monitoring and management.

-Project planning should include assessments of the effects of the action on the source population and on the birds to be moved and also effects to the ecosystem at the translocation site.
+- Translocation of albatrosses and petrels should be considered as a conservation tool when populations can be enhanced by moving birds back to sites where they have occurred previously as part of an ecological restoration, or to assist colonization of a new site in response to threats at existing colonies. - 2.
+To maximize the likelihood of success, careful consideration must go into site selection and preparation; health status, number and characteristics of birds to be moved; chick care at the new site; and post-translocation monitoring and management. - 3.
+Project planning should include assessments of the effects of the action on the source population and on the birds to be moved, and effects on the ecosystem at the translocation site.